Pacific Harbour maintenance dredging, Bribie Island

 Marine areas

-There may be minor impacts to the Marine Park environment of Pumicestone Passage and Ningi Creek due to the temporary pipeline and booster pump stations.
-These impacts will be temporary and are expected to naturally recover.
-Impacts to natural marine environments will be minimised as much as possible.
-These include:
+There may be minor impacts to the Marine Park environment of Pumicestone Passage and Ningi Creek.
+Impacts on natural marine environments will be minimised as much as possible.

 • disturbance of seagrasses and mangroves where the temporary pipeline and anchors rest on the seabed

-• the risk of vessel strikes to marine fauna, which would be controlled by use of exclusion zones and marine megafauna spotters during marine works.
+• vessel strikes on marine fauna.
+The use of exclusion zones and marine megafauna spotters during marine works will help reduce the risk.

 Navigation and public use of waterways

-The pipeline will be submerged across Pumicestone Passage and along most or all of its alignment within Ningi Creek to minimise impacts to navigation and marine-based activities.
-The exception will be where the pipeline connects to booster pumps, which will be floating.
+The submerged pipeline will run across Pumicestone Passage and along most of its alignment within Ningi Creek.
+This aims to minimise impacts on navigation and marine-based activities.
+The exception will be where the pipeline connects to the floating booster pumps.
 To avoid the pipeline and booster pumps moving, they will be anchored in place.

-Closures of parts of Pumicestone Passage to recreational boating activities may be required during installation and removal of the temporary pipeline and booster pumps.
-Once operational, an anchoring exclusion zone will apply around the temporary pipeline, with additional exclusions also likely around the booster pump stations.
-Any required partial closures and exclusion zones will be advised by Maritime Safety Queensland (MSQ).
+For safety, closures of parts of Pumicestone Passage to recreational boating activities may be required during the installation and removal of the temporary pipeline and booster pumps.
+Once operational, an anchoring exclusion zone will apply around the temporary pipeline.
+Additional exclusions are also likely around the booster pump stations.
+Any required partial closures and exclusion zones will be advised by Maritime Safety Queensland.